Hotline Miami 2: Wrong Number: Characters and setting

-The events of Hotline Miami 2: Wrong Number are presented out of chronological order: before, during, and after the events of the original, focusing on events in 1985, 1989, and 1991 respectively.
-After the events of Hotline Miami (2012), the player character, Jacket, (Note: Jacket is a fan-assigned name to an otherwise unnamed character.
+The events of Hotline Miami 2: Wrong Number are presented out of chronological order: before, during, and after the events of Hotline Miami (2012), focusing on events in 1985, 1989, and 1991 respectively.
+After the events of the original game, the player character, Jacket, (Note: Jacket is a fan-assigned name to an otherwise unnamed character.
 The name was adopted by Dennaton themselves afterwards.) is arrested, having been manipulated by 50 Blessings—a neo-nationalist terror cell posing as a peaceful activist group—into assassinating the Russian mafia's leadership, which leads to his nationwide infamy.

 The game follows several playable characters through a series of intersecting plotlines that explore the background and aftermath of Jacket's rampage.
 Beard, the shopkeeper from Jacket's hallucinations in the first game, serves with him in a commando squad deployed in Hawaii in 1985.
 Operating simultaneously with Jacket in 1989 are Jake, a nativist member of 50 Blessings, and Richter, a reluctant operative of the same group, both committing their own massacres.
 In 1991, a group of copycat killers known as The Fans try to emulate Jacket for attention.
 Meanwhile, the Son of the Russian Mafia boss from the first game aims to restore the Russians' power against the Colombian Cartel, assisted by The Henchman, who seeks retirement.
 Martin Brown, a sadistic actor, uses his role in the in-universe film Midnight Animal to fulfill his violent fantasies, while detective Manny Pardo employs extreme violence to deal with criminals.
 Evan Wright, a writer, seeks to document the massacres in a book.

 Richard, a mysterious figure in a rooster mask that appeared to Jacket in the original game, appears at different points to most of the game's playable characters.
 He is a representation of their fears, taunting and criticising them for their actions.